-- Equal Opportunities or the coordinators for Equal opportunities: email@example.com
+- Coordinators for Equal opportunities email@example.com

 At LiU the principle is to manage abuse that has been experienced as close to the affected person as possible.
 For students, the director of studies or corresponding person is responsible for handling and, where relevant, investigating the occurrence of abusive treatment.